 Real food tip: Make your own snack mix.
 Combine dried cranberries, rice cereal squares, freeze-dried apples and low-sodium pretzels for a crunchy and sweet snack.

 Experiment.
 It's easy to find yourself eating the same foods every day.
 Excite your palate by exploring the grocery store and picking up something new.
 From spaghetti squash to jicama, the opportunity to discover and try new foods is endless.
-Speak with the store's staff and consult a registered dietitian nutritionist to make sure the foods fit into your diet plan.
+Speak with a registered dietitian nutritionist to make sure the foods fit into your diet plan.

 Real food tip: Jicama is crisp and refreshing.
 To use, peel and then slice or dice.
 Toss jicama into your favorite stir fry dish, salad or serve as sticks with dip for a snack.